Deploying clinical machine learning? Consider the following...: Considerations

-Also, despite the theoretical and pedagogical emphasis on binary classification, most tasks in medicine are not simple binary decisions but nuanced gradations that take into account the clinical context and patient history.
-These grey-zones of ambiguity and ambivalence should be recognized and deliberately acknowledged when choosing to operationalize the problem into a more amendable form for CML.
+Also, despite the theoretical and pedagogical emphasis on binary classification, most tasks in medicine are not simple binary decisions but nuanced gradations that consider the clinical context and patient history.
+These grey zones of ambiguity and ambivalence should be recognized and deliberately acknowledged when operationalizing the problem into a more amendable form for CML.

-\subsection{Perform user studies}
+\subsubsection{2.3 Perform user studies}

-CML papers often ignore the human component in their evaluation.
-If the goal is to develop useful CML techniques and applications for clinicians, more attention should be placed on the interaction between human and AI systems~\cite{humanai}.
-User studies with appropriate clinical domain experts should participate in the evaluation to make human-centered tools that clinicians would actually want to use in real life \cite{DBLP:journals/corr/abs-1902-02960,kiani2020impact,gaube2021ai}.
+CML papers often ignore human factors and other social components in their evaluation.
+If the goal is to develop more useful CML systems for clinicians, more attention should be placed on the interaction between humans and CML applications~\cite{humanai}.
+User studies with appropriate domain experts should participate in evaluating human-centered tools that empower clinicians~\cite{DBLP:journals/corr/abs-1902-02960,kiani2020impact,gaube2021ai}.

-The more rigorous and realistic the user study, the more assurance that the CML application will be used as intended and off-label uses can be discovered early.
-User studies can uncover small changes can result in substantial improvements to the user experience.
-For example, instead of spitting out uncalibrated probabilities from a black box model, design semantically meaningful outputs that better map onto user intuitions e.g. output ``mild'', ``moderate'', or ``severe'' rather than 73.2\%.
-Visualizations and thoughtful user interface design can bring greater transparency to assist medical decision-making and facilitate trust in the algorithmic output \cite{DBLP:journals/corr/abs-2001-05149}.
+User studies can also identify and alleviate points of friction that hamper the successful adoption of CML applications.
+The more rigorous the user study, the more assurance can be had that the CML system will be used as intended (or at least that off-label uses can be discovered early).
+Performing realistic user studies can also uncover small changes that substantially improve the user experience.
+For example, instead of outputting out uncalibrated probabilities from a black box model, semantically meaningful outputs can often be designed that better map onto user intuition (e.g., displaying ``mild'', ``moderate'', or ``severe'' instead of 73.2\% to reduce number fatigue and cognitive overhead).
+Clear visualizations and thoughtful interface design can bring greater transparency that assists medical decision-making and facilitate trust in an algorithmic system~\cite{DBLP:journals/corr/abs-2001-05149}.